-Long-form limited reconciled valuation (LVR) gives you a comprehensive look at a property with two or more existing value opinions, presented in a grid and narrative formats.
+- Long-form limited reconciled valuation (LVR) gives you a comprehensive look at a property with two or more existing value opinions, presented in a grid and narrative formats.

-Short-form narrative reconciled valuation (SVR) provides a narrative report reconciling two or more value opinions on a property.
+- Short-form narrative reconciled valuation (SVR) provides a narrative report reconciling two or more value opinions on a property.

-All reports are prepared by one of our licensed appraisers.
 The reconciliation process involves determining the overall accuracy of the original appraisals, checking the recommended repairs for consistency and determining as-is and as-repaired values that are congruous with both reports.